adarshX/Network-DataUsage/README.md

 * A CLI(Command line interface) based application for obtaining statistics of data usage in Linux based systems(Ubuntu)
 * This repository consits of python source codes required to find houlry data usage and plot it.
 # Requirements
-* `Python3` is required with numpy and matplotlib installed
+* `Python3` is required with matplotlib installed on your device.
 * Download these files [data_today.py3](data_today.py3) and [data_24hrs.py3](data_24hrs.py3) and to use below commands.
 * `vnstat` is required and can be installed from [here](https://tecadmin.net/setup-vnstat-network-traffic-monitor-on-ubuntu/)
 ## How to Use